 Although he acknowledged Rabbi Eliezer’s ban, the current state of affairs had so drastically eroded any formally accepted model that daughters were rejecting tradition and leaving home.
 It was now a mitzva to teach them the contents of Jewish sacred texts or they could completely stray and transgress.
 Despite the acknowledged necessity, he did not actively pursue the establishment of a school system for girls.
 It was into this breach that Sarah Schenirer stepped.
 Born in Krakow in 1883 to a Hasidic family, Schenirer was a seamstress who spent every evening studying Torah.
 After she heard Rabbi Dr. Moshe David Flesch in Vienna call for the spiritual rejuvenation of Judaism through greater devotion and commitment to study on the part of the Jewish woman, she began to implement her plan to teach Jewish text.
 In 1917, she gathered 40 women and girls for a study session.
 The older girls mocked her but the women enjoyed her lecture.
 She realized then that she was going to have to start with younger students and in a more systematic way, very much reflecting the process towards elementary education described in the Talmudic tractate Bava Batra.
-Amid growing controversy, she sought a consult with the Belzer Rebbe, who wrote “blessings and success” on a piece of paper thus approving of her initiative but refraining from allowing his Hassidim to send their daughters to her school.
+Amid growing controversy, she sought a consult with the Belzer Rebbe, who wrote, “blessings and success” on a piece of paper thus approving of her initiative but refraining from allowing his Hassidim to send their daughters to her school.
 Nonetheless, very quickly the numbers of enrolled students grew exponentially and a few years later the Agudah organization took over the running of the schools.

 What was particularly outstanding about Sarah Schnerir’s life’s work was not just the school system for young students that she established, but the teacher training college that she founded which provided a strong foundation in belief and practice to the dedicated young women who became teachers dedicated to inspiring their students.
-The goal of both the college and the school system was to reinforce not only observance but religious enthusiasm and fervor using informal educational methods such as songs, dances, plays and trips.
+The goal of both the college and the school system was to reinforce not only observance but also religious enthusiasm and fervor using informal educational methods such as songs, dances, plays and trips.
 Religious piety and ideological commitment were the mission and highest achievement for Orthodox Jewish women, meant to extinguish any desire they may have felt for higher education.
 For this reason, the schools did not provide a strong foundation in Hebrew text study for the girls beyond traditional Yiddish texts that were universally approved of, so that the girls learned sacred texts based on Yiddish translation and commentaries intended for lay people rather than in the original Hebrew.
 Yiddish was touted as a holy language and its complete immersion was meant to counter attraction to Polish language and culture.
 This was in contradistinction to the Hirsh-Hildesheimer gymnasiums which were interested in inculcating a Torah with Derek Eretz ideology.